-- Despite the challenging operating environment, the Sovini Commercial companies have continued to win new external contracts and sales outside of the Group have remained steady and in some areas have increased.
-There has also been continued expansion / investment in infrastructure and distribution points in new geographical areas / markets; - Some of our commercial companies have experienced a difficult trading year and have been particularly hard hit by staff recruitment and retention issues, due to the competitive nature of the labour market for trades skills.
+- Some of our commercial companies have experienced a difficult trading year and have been particularly hard hit by staff recruitment and retention issues, due to the competitive nature of the labour market for trades skills.
 Alongside internal restructures and changes in the management team, we have overcome many of these challenges and been able to continue to deliver the majority of our major improvement work programmes; - In respect of ongoing supply chain risks, The Sovini Group has been able to overcome significant material availability and price increase risks due to our end-to-end supply chain solution and material provider Sovini Trade Supplies (STS).
-With as new purpose built distribution centre in Liverpool and a network of local branches, STS have via the National Buying Group secured competitive prices and maintain continuity of supply to the Groups RP's and also to its key RP clients across the North West; and - The Sovini Group continue to self-build an increasing proportion of its homes via Sovini Construction and Sovini Land Acquisitions Limited.
+With a purpose built distribution centre in Liverpool and a network of local branches, STS have via the National Buying Group secured competitive prices and maintain continuity of supply to the Groups RP's and also to its key RP clients across the North West; and - The Sovini Group continue to self-build an increasing proportion of its homes via Sovini Construction and Sovini Land Acquisitions Limited.
 Securing a pipeline of land is key to the success of our RP's Development Strategies.
 Key risks to the delivery of which, include being able to continue to secure planning permission in desirable and viable areas and mitigate the increasing pressures on build cost and material supply.